EasyJet: Omicron variant already affecting flight bookings

 “There’s still a big question mark around why we have introduced blanket PCR testing when we are bringing in people from countries where they have no recorded cases whatsoever,” he said.

-His comments came as the company posted a loss of 1.04 billion pounds ($1.39 billion) for the year ending in September, an 18.6% improvement on last year’s 1.27 billion pound ($1.70 billion) loss, which had been easyJet’s first full-year loss in its 25-year history.
+His comments came as the company posted a loss of $1.39 billion for the year ending in September, an 18.6% improvement on last year’s $1.70 billion loss, which had been easyJet’s first full-year loss in its 25-year history.

-The latest annual loss came amid a 52% reduction in revenue to 1.5 billion pounds ($2 billion), which was partially offset by a 33% fall in headline costs to 2.6 billion pounds ($3.47 billion).
+The latest annual loss came amid a 52% reduction in revenue to $2 billion, which was partially offset by a 33% fall in headline costs to $3.47 billion.

 The company held off from giving full financial guidance for the year, given the uncertainty.